 I am Glenda Christiaens, PhD, RN, AHN-BC, Associate Professor of Nursing (clinical) at the University of Utah.
 I am the former Dean of Nursing at Fortis College in Salt Lake City.
 I am a Registered Nurse with an advanced certification in Holistic Nursing and a past president of the American Holistic Nurses Association.
 I have 20 years experience as a nurse educator.
 I am the former host of the Glenda the Good Nurse radio talk show, and have been a public speaker covering such topics as stress management, integrative healing and positive thinking.

 In March 2015 , just as I was getting better from brain surgery, my husband Steve was diagnosed with metastatic bladder cancer.
-My blog now is focusing more on this new experience.
+My blog focused more on this new experience.
 Sadly, my husband passed away on Christmas Eve 2015, 9 months after diagnosis.
 So once again the focus of my blog has changed.
-Now I will blog about adjusting to life without my husband.
-Until something else happens… Enough already!
+Now I will blog about adjusting to life without my husband, and also about learning to live with less than optimal health after brain surgery.
+Until something else happens…

 Courage grows by moving forward.
 Fear grows by holding back